What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

-Nature’s balance is dependent upon diversity of life – biodiversity.
+Nature’s balance depends on the diversity of life — biodiversity.

 The definition: what is biodiversity?

-Biodiversity (also biological diversity or biotic diversity) is the rich variety of life in every ecosystem on earth.
+Biodiversity (also biological diversity or biotic diversity) is the variety of life on Earth, across genes, species, and ecosystems.

 The term “biodiversity” refers to every living thing: plants, animals, bacteria and even humans.
 Biodiversity is often spoken of as having three different levels that can be examined: